m-lab/mlab-vis-pipeline/README.md

 are defaults for all of them in the code, so they aren't required in other runs but you can configure them by setting those env variables in other contexts.

+2. M-Lab team members have one service account for each project (sandbox, staging, production), which we exchange securely and use when running these pipelines and scripts.
+If deploying a completely new instance to a new GCP project, storage bucket, etc., [create a new service account in the GCP console](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts) with the following permissions: _Project Editor, Project Viewer; BigQuery Admin, BigQuery User; Cloud Scheduler Admin; Storage Object Creator_.
+Create a .json key for this service account, and save it securely.
+Finally, the service account must be subscribed to [M-Lab Discuss](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).

-2. You need to have a storage bucket setup.
+3. You need to have a storage bucket setup.
 You can do so by calling after choosing the correct project via `gcloud config set project <mlab-sandbox|mlab-staging...>`

 `gsutil mb -c regional -l us-east1 gs://viz-pipeline-{sandbox|staging|production}`

-3. You need to create a bigtable instance to write to.
+4. You need to create a bigtable instance to write to.
 You can do so by calling:

 ```
 gcloud beta bigtable instances create viz-pipeline --cluster=viz-pipeline \